Castle Eden Railway

 The Castle Eden Railway was a railway line built by the North Eastern Railway between Bowesfield Junction near Stockton-on-Tees and Wingate, County Durham, Northeast England.
-Although its route actually never went near Castle Eden, it was also informally known as the "Cuckoo Line".
+Its route never actually reached Castle Eden (which was accessed from its Wingate terminus via the Hartlepool Dock and Railway), and it was also informally known as the "Cuckoo Line".

 Authorisation

 Passed under an act of parliament as the Stockton and Castle Eden Bridge Railway, it was built by contractor Thomas Nelson.
 The main civil engineering structure was the viaduct at Thorpe Thewles to cross Thorpe Beck and its valley, which consisted of 22 arches, used 8 million bricks and cost £37,000.